 Google Scholar can also assist you in measuring the impact of your scholarship.
 Because Google Scholar may index work that Web of Science excludes in its citation counts (grey literature, non-ISI journals), you may find a lengthier list of citations using this tool.
-However, you will want to weed through your results, as described below, to ensure that they meet your needs.

 To check your citations, navigate to http://scholar.google.com